-I am a PhD Candidate in Economics at UCLA.
-My research interests are in industrial organization and applied microeconomics.
+I am an economist and PhD Candidate in Economics at UCLA.
+I study regulatory design and firm behavior using tools from industrial organization and applied microeconomics.

 Email: chandni [dot] raja [at] gmail [dot] com.